archlinux/infrastructure/README.md

 Note that some roles already run this automatically.

+##### Note about packer

+We use packer to build snapshots on hcloud to use as server base images.
+In order to use this, you need to install packer and then run

+	packer build -var $(./packer/get_hetzner_cloud_api_key.sh) packer/archlinux.json

+This will take some time after which a new snapshot will have been created on the primary hcloud archlinux project.

 ##### Note about opendkim

 The opendkim DNS data has to be added to DNS manually.
 The roles verifies that the DNS is correct before starting opendkim.